Qrsr/Horizon/README.md

 `Building settlements and using production takes an eternity to say the least. in that time i played the game 10 times and earned a lot more loot than the whole production would have ever done.`

-the production times (real time) are simply too long.
+the production times (real-time) are simply too long.
 I can understand that you want to put a stop to one or the other but 15, 30, 90 minutes? why there is no modifier based on technology and so on? no matter how everything is produced, nobody cares. the commonwealth gives a sh!t!

 pump a few points into the defense of your settlement and hardly ever expect attacks. _seriously: everyone sees the smoke from the production for miles and knows that the party is going on there_. why do certain buildings not have an attack rating to increase this? why are attacks on those settlements not increasing?